 - 1 Green Chili Pepper chopped, optional

-- ½ tsp Red Chili powder (Mirchi powder) adjust to taste
+- ½ teaspoon Red Chili powder (Mirchi powder) adjust to taste

-- 1 tsp Pomegranate powder (Anardana) or Dry Mango Powder (Amchur)
+- 1 teaspoon Pomegranate powder (Anardana) or Dry Mango Powder (Amchur)

 - Peel and cut the potatoes and carrots.